AmyJoT/SWEngG3VideoPlayer/README.md

 SWEng video player library for JavaFX.
 Uses the mp4 file format.

+# Adding the library
+Place the files (except the main) in the JavaFX project src file.

 # Example usage
 There is example code on how to use the library in the `Main.java`.